We continue to take into consideration the COVID-19 pandemic. Here are some frequently asked questions (FAQs) across all areas of our business.

 Aside from the measures we’re taking to look after our people and customers, these are some of the common questions we’re being asked in relation to our business operations and policies.
-We have very detailed business continuity plans which we review continuously in light of the developing situation.
+We have very detailed business continuity plans which we review continuously.
 Our top priority is to continue serving our customers while caring for our people and we’re confident in our ability to do this.
-We’ve identified critical system needs for our business and have plans in place to ensure they will remain operational during this pandemic.
-We also have enhanced technology infrastructure and well-established business continuity plans for home working.

-What's the best way to use Unum's Help@hand virtual GP and support services (available to GIP policyholders)?
+What's the best way to use Unum's Help@hand virtual GP and support services (available to all insured employees of Group Risk policyholders)?

 We are committed to helping customers as much as we can.
-If you are experiencing difficulties paying your premiums as a result of COVID-19 then please email us at COVID19queries@unum.co.uk and we will be in touch to discuss the options available.
+If you are experiencing difficulties paying your premiums as a result of the rising cost of living, don’t hesitate to contact us on email@example.com.
+We’re happy to work with you to see what we can do to help.

 Unum Dental are here to help process your claims and or answer questions.
 Your cover is unaffected during this time.

 You can access information about your recent claims, policy information and see your live benefits schedule by logging into your portal.
-To do this:
+To do this, click here and login using Unum Dental username and password (registration is required).

 Under the terms of our current standard policy UK employees (members under a policy) can be based outside of the UK.
 This is subject to: